joshuakleveter/pluralsight/javascript_path/07_jquery_getting_started/NOTES.md

 The `.val()` function allows us to get/set a value in a input element.

 With checkboxes use the `.prop()` function, not the `.attr()` function.

+## The Big Picture

+Use jQuery 1 if you need oldIE support.

+jQuery 2 is a much lighter platform and should be used for almost all modern websites / webapps.

+jQuery UI provides widgets for ease of use.
+**Such as a date-picker**.

+Zepto.JS is for mobile development and has a near identical API to jQuery.

+**NOTE:** Use a `$` prefix for jQuery-selected elements.
+This is a naming convention to provide clarity so we can easily see which elements are jQuery wrapped sets and which are raw DOM elements.